shtesh/stickman/README.md

 # stickman
 Stickman

-Description: Hangman is a word-guessing game.
+Description: Stickman is a word-guessing game.
 The game sets up a secret word and the player tries to guess it by suggesting letters within a certain number of guesses.

 Game objective: The end goal of the game is to guess the secret word in a defined number of attempts.